• Skip to primary navigation

 Lining the cake pan

-parchment paper lined cake pan
+parchment paper cut and ready to line a cake pan

 Line the baking sheet with parchment paper so it's easy to remove from the pan.

-Spiced Prune Coffee Cake components
+Spiced Prune Coffee Cake components about to be assembled into a parchment lined cake pan

 3 distinct components give this coffee cake it's personality.
 The cake layers, prune puree filling and the crumble top.